Articles tagged:

 The addition of apples and dried cranberries to this stuffing adds a touch of sweetness.
 And we're using vegan butter and veggie broth for their rich, savory flavors.
 Flax eggs hold everything together in this eggless stuffing.
 Sweet apples like Fuji, Gala, or Pink Lady apples work best in this recipe.
 Tart apples like Granny Smith will likely add a little too much flavor for most people's taste.

-3. Classic Vegan Green Bean Casserole with mushrooms, cashew cream, and crispy onions
+7. Classic Vegan Green Bean Casserole

-4. Creamy Vegan "Sour Cream" Mashed Potatoes with Almond Milk
+8. Creamy Vegan "Sour Cream" Mashed Potatoes with Almond Milk

 This recipe came about by accident after I found a vegan sour cream on sale at the grocery store and I was trying to figure out what to do with it.
 Many trials and variations later, I've arrived at the perfect vegan version of this classic favorite!